How to Connect Echo and Alexa to Wi-FiPosted July 1, 2018, 1:24 p.m. by Serina Rajagukguk

-You just need to say the magic word "Alexa" to wake your assistant up, but you can also customize this, for example, to Jarvis if you really desire the Iron Man vibe.
+You just need to say the magic word "Alexa" to wake your assistant up, but you can also customize this, for example, to Jarvis if you desire the Iron Man vibe.

 Connecting Echo and Alexa to WiFi

 Follow this step-by-step for easy connection.
-However, if this is your first Alexa-enabled device, you may not need to do the steps 3 through 5.
+However, if this is your first Alexa-enabled device, you may not need to do steps 3 through 5.